 Hire An Appraiser

-Having a professional manufactured home appraiser can certainly help you determine a fair value of your home.
+Having a professional manufactured home appraiser can certainly help you determine the fair value of your home.
 However, you’re going to want to be sure you’re hiring an appraiser that is knowledgeable about manufactured homes.
 Ask them if they have taken a manufactured home appraisal course or have a certification.

-The I’M HOME initiative released a 48 page PDF titled REAL HOMES, REAL VALUE: Challenges, Issues and Recommendations Concerning Real Property Appraisals of Manufactured Homes that you can read here that looks at the many issues facing manufactured home appraisals today.
+The I’M HOME initiative released a 48 page PDF titled REAL HOMES, REAL VALUE: Challenges, Issues, and Recommendations Concerning Real Property Appraisals of Manufactured Homes that you can read here that looks at the many issues facing manufactured home appraisals today.

 A good appraiser will be certified and/or have a state license.
 Both show a level of educational training and field experience in appraising properties.
 Most appraisers will have information available explaining their background, experience, and areas of expertise.